shekeltechnologies/Documentation/guides/Masternode_Upgrade_Cold_Hot_Linux.md

 ## Requirements
 * Existing version of Shekel-qt on Windows v1.3.0.0 or higher already installed (if not, see the [MasterNode Hot Qt Wallet + Cold Linux Setup Guide](guides/MasterNode_Setup_Cold_Hot_Linux.md) instead)
+* Existing version of shekeld and shekel-cli v1.3.0.0 or higher already installed on your Ubuntu 14.04/16.04 VPS
 * Backup of your wallet.dat and Passphrase (in encrypted, which is recommended to do) on a seperate drive or folder
 * Backup of your shekel.conf and masternode.conf (just in case you screw something up!)